Trump tweet on North Korea sanctions sparks hours of confusion

 "President Trump likes Chairman Kim and he doesn't think these sanctions will be necessary," Sanders said.

-But late Friday, a senior administration official told NBC News that Trump was talking about a plan to roll out a major new round of sanctions on Pyongyang that he scuttled before it could be publicly announced by his lieutenants.
+But late Friday, a U.S. official and a personal familiar with the situation both told NBC News that Trump was talking about a plan to roll out a major new round of sanctions on Pyongyang that he scuttled before it could be publicly announced by his lieutenants.
 That is, he tweeted that he was killing a sanctions plan the public didn't know about until he announced he wasn't acting on it.

 Expert explains how North Korea is evading international sanctionsMarch 12, 201901:56